Jeremiah-Rojas/compromised-admin/README.md

 # Download the image
 Invoke-WebRequest -Uri $url -OutFile $output
 ```
-5. Download a malicious file using p:
+5. Delete powershell script
 Note: Of course these actions are harmless for the purpose of the lab.
-The "malicious powershell script" prints "hello world" to the screen.
-And the "malicious file" is just an image of a tree.
+The "malicious powershell script" prints "hello world" to the screen and the downloads an image of a tree.

 ---